haade-administrator/haade.fr/_posts/en/2023-03-23-reinstallation-debian-jeedom-on-jeedom-luna.md

 sourcelink:
   - https://www.dusuniot.com/blog/how-to/how-to-install-application-on-dsgw-210/
 ---
-After having [wrote a complete article on Jeedom Luna]({% post_url /en/2023-02-08-jeedom-luna-screening %}) which shows, that this box simply runs under Debian, Jeedom Luna n It's nothing but a Dusun 210, it's a relatively closed box that does not offer simple solutions to reinstall in the event of a system malfunction, ** you will no longer need to return the box to your distributor , this article fixes it**.
+After having [wrote a complete article on Jeedom Luna]({% post_url /en/2023-02-08-jeedom-luna-screening %}) which shows, that this box simply runs under Debian, Jeedom Luna n It's nothing but a Dusun 210, it's a relatively closed box that does not offer simple solutions to reinstall in the event of a system malfunction, **you will no longer need to return the box to your distributor , this article fixes it**.
 You will be able **under Windows easily to resume all the installation** of the Jeedom Luna without too much difficulty?

 {% include product-embed.html guid="2143" %}

-# Download

 As a prerequisite, you will need to download the corresponding Debian image as well as the utility and driver to send the data to the Jeedom Luna

-## Jeedom Luna compatible debian image

-### Installation from the official Jeedom image
+## Installation from the official Jeedom image

 **Update:** Jeedom offers the image compatible with the Dusun on their own servers, at the time of writing the update the image **update.img** end date July 2023, download there at this address [https://images.jeedom.com/luna/](https://images.jeedom.com/luna/){: target="_blank"}.
 The other Jeedom images (jeeboard, freebox, etc.) are available at this address [https://images.jeedom.com/](https://images.jeedom.com/){: target="_blank" }

-> With this image follow the **windows utilities** and **firmware upgrade** steps and the installation will be complete
+> With this image follow the [windows utilities](#windows-utilities) and [firmware upgrade](#firmware-upgrade) steps and the installation will be complete

-### Installation 100% manual
+## Installation 100% manual

 To start download the image, the file is stored on Google drive.
 [Debian image rev 1.1.7](https://drive.google.com/file/d/1-rok0WHrsqLUyX3lbEJaPgY-tiiV6s8v/view?usp=sharing){: target="_blank"}

-## Windows Utilities
+### Windows Utilities

 Here are two complete software that will allow you to transfer the firmware to Jeedom Luna, in this tutorial I use **Factorytool**{: .blue}